Venues required by law to record contact details Recording Contact Details The Governments’ new requirements for businesses mean that premises…

 We live in a fast-paced world, so it is natural to look forward, but take time to look back and reflect.
 Give yourself a pat on the back for the things that you completed, don’t fixate on what you didn’t get done.

 When reflecting on projects; try ensuring you have a ‘positive focus’ make sure you ask what went well then move on to improvement points.
 Reflection helps you develop new perspectives and enhances self-awareness, which in turn will make you a more resilient leader.

-It can be easy to get carried away with day to day tasks and forget what your role is in an organisation, so define your purpose.
+It can be easy to get carried away with day-to-day tasks and forget what your role is in an organization, so define your purpose.
 What role do you play to help the business reach its corporate goals?

 Defining your purpose can be a motivating exercise.
 When you have a clear idea of your role you can empower your team and help understand their role as well.

-Strong internal relationship are key for resilient leaders.
+Strong internal relationships are key for resilient leaders.
 These internal relationships create a strong foundation in times of uncertainty.
-Your team are your support system.
+Your team is your support system.
 You work together you achieve goals and targets, without this system in place you would struggle to get your job done.